 There are several factors favouring multiple births:

-- Heredity: previous history of multiple births on a woman’s side of the family increases the chances for multiple births.
+- Family history: previous history of multiple births on a woman’s side of the family increases the chances for multiple births.
 Also a history of multiple births on the man’s side may increase the chances for multiple births on his daughter.
 It is a myth that this type of gestation skips a generation, although it is not impossible.

 - Age: women over age 30-35 are more likely to develop a multiple pregnancy.